There are dozens of ways to make extra money using your smartphone, but the Field Agent® app is one of the best I’ve encountered.

 I first heard of Field Agent a year ago when I interviewed the company’s CEO, Rick West, for an article on how technology is changing Fayetteville, Arkansas.

 Prior to writing that article, I downloaded the Field Agent app and gave it a try.
-After using the app fairly intensively in the past 45 days, I can definitively say it’s a good way to make extra money using your smartphone, especially after you gain a little experience doing Field Agent “jobs.”
+After using the app fairly intensively in the past four months, I can definitively say it’s a good way to make extra money using your smartphone, especially after you gain a little experience doing Field Agent “jobs.”

 What is Field Agent?